 54. Get a QR Code

-Make friends with the competition and local firms and recommend them to your clients.
+Make friends with the competition and local suppliers, then recommend them to clients.
 If you give, you'll quite possibly get something in return.
-Remember, there's always plenty of work to go around.
+Because what goes around, comes around.
+And there's always plenty of work to go around.

 56. Use Facebook advertising